forta-network/labelled-datasets/README.md

 ### Schema

-CSV files with the name `phishing_scams.csv` will have the following columns: coming soon!
+CSV files with the name `phishing_scams.csv` will have the following columns:

 | Column | Description   |
 |---|---|